-At GroundWork Counseling, our clinicians are trained in, and utilize Cognitive Behavioral Therapy (CBT), to help clients overcome a variety of presenting challenges.
+At GroundWork, our clinicians are specifically trained in, and specialize in utilizing Cognitive Behavioral Therapy (CBT), to help clients overcome a variety of presenting challenges.
 CBT is a highly researched, and evidenced-based form of therapy that has been proven to be an effective form of treatment for a number of psychological problems.
 Studies have found cognitive behavioral therapy to be the treatment of choice for anxiety, depression, ADD/ADHD, phobias, OCD, unmet goals, relationship difficulties, frustration and unhappiness with life in general as well as a number of other emotional difficulties.
 An overwhelming amount of data supports CBT treatment.

 With the foundation of a supportive and encouraging relationship, our trained and CBT-certified counselors are dedicated to working with each individual at their own pace, offering cognitive behavioral therapy tools in an atmosphere of warmth and caring.
-GroundWork Counseling provides CBT based therapy for individuals, women, teens, and children.
+GroundWork Counseling provides CBT based therapy for adults, teens, and children.

 Finding Effective Therapy

 Studies confirm that people often believe that they are receiving Cognitive Behavioral Therapy (CBT) from their mental health professional when in fact they are not.
 Research repeatedly verifies that other types of therapy are less effective in treating anxiety, depression, and OCD, and it is widely recognized that CBT is the most effective treatment for these issues.
 When pursuing CBT therapy, we highly suggest clients seek out a clinician who has been specifically trained in CBT, and interview their provider as to where they received this post-graduate training.